 To be eligible for Direct Loans, you must meet the following requirements:

-The origination fee for Direct Subsidized and Unsubsidized Loans disbursed after September 30, 2014 is 1.073%
+The origination fee for Direct Subsidized and Unsubsidized Loans disbursed after September 30, 2015 is 1.068%.
+Fees are deducted from each disbursement.

 These rates are fixed until the loan is paid in full or is consolidated.
 However, these rates will change yearly for any new loans borrowed.